cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022sp/lecture3.md

 ### Create a Next.js Project

+This will create a Next.js project with TypeScript.

 First, make sure that `yarn` is set up on your system.

 Then run this command to set up everything!

+NOTE: This will **create** a new folder in the current directory containing all the project files, so run this where you want your project folder to be.

 ```zsh
 yarn create next-app --typescript [optional: directory name]
 ```

-If you don't specify a directory in your command, you'll be prompted later.
+If you don't specify a directory name in your command, you'll be prompted for one.

-This will create a Next.js project with TypeScript for us!

 ## Websites